arturkuchynski/meteo-scrapping/README.md

 # web-scraping
 Web scraping with python3.6
-Assignment in the course of training in Exposit LCC.
+Assignment in the course of training in Exposit LLC.

 #### Parsers: